elnkosc/cryptrade/readme.md

   -pl LOW_PRICE, --low_price LOW_PRICE
                         Do not sell lower than this price.
 ~~~~
+tickerlog.py is added as a sample program for using the asynchronous interfaces.

 Make sure you provide your credentials (API key & secret) before using it.
 They should be stored in a json file like:
 ~~~~